Copyright @ 2020 Ascend Lead Sites LLC. All Rights Reserved

 For best results you need to reach out to third-party website leads immediately.
 Prospects from third-party websites are typically browsing multiple listings and will probably only contact an agent when they come across a property that they find interesting.
 These prospects usually have a very short buying cycle, so you can’t waste any time.
 Also, prospects in this category are more apt to schedule a showing with the first Realtor that reaches out to them.

 But, under normal circumstances you may be way too busy to respond immediately to every single one of these third-party leads.
 This is why you need a great CRM.
 You’ll just set up your CRM to send out an auto-responder message each time someone fills in a form to you on one of these third-party websites.
 In some CRMs an auto responder is triggerd if a lead views a home a certain number a times.
-Here is a sample text that was sent to a lead:

 You can configure these automatic messages to fit inquiries on specific properties.
 This way the prospect receives an immediate response, which buys you a little time to personally get in contact with them.
 Your message should thank them for contacting you and include a call to action about setting up a time to speak or to schedule a showing.